census-instrumentation/opencensus-go/examples/derived_gauges/README.md

    when the queue was consumed.
 It is represented using derived gauge float64.
 This example shows how to use gauge metrics.
 The program records two gauges.

 These metrics are read when exporter scrapes them.
-In this example prometheus exporter is used to scrape the data.
-Metrics can be viewed at [http://localhost:9090/metrics](http://localhost:9090/metrics) once the program is running.
+In this example log exporter is used to log the data into a file.
+Metrics can be viewed at [file:///tmp/metrics.log](file:///tmp/metrics.log) once the program is running.
+Alternatively you could do `tail -f /tmp/metrics.log` on Linux/OSx.

 Enter different value for number of items to queue and fetch the metrics using above url to see the variation in the metrics.